Published: May 11, 2020 | Updated: October 14, 2020 | Posted by: Venus Zoleta | Credit Card

 If your credit report accurately shows a history of loan default or high credit card balance, it’s time to break those bad money habits that damage your credit score.
 Improve your credit score by paying down your balances, settling your overdue accounts, and reducing your loan and credit card applications.

-After getting your previous credit card applications denied, make sure to find the right card this time—one that you’re most likely to be approved for and matches your financial situation.
+After getting your denied credit card application, make sure to find the right card this time—one that you’re most likely to be approved for and matches your financial situation.

 Check the bank’s eligibility requirements, particularly the annual income requirement.
 For example, BDO, BPI, and Metrobank require a minimum annual income of PHP 180,000 to get a basic credit card from them.
 Application for premium credit cards requires higher annual incomes.

 Also, check if the bank accepts only applications from those with a principal credit card, such as in the case of HSBC.
-You won’t get approved for an HSBC Red Mastercard, Gold Visa Cash Back, or Platinum Visa if you don’t have a locally issued credit card in the past 12 months.
+You may not receive approval for an HSBC Red Mastercard, Gold Visa Cash Back, or HSBC Platinum Visa if you don’t have a locally issued credit card in the past 12 months.

 Rather than check each bank website and spend hours researching, make your search for the perfect credit card more convenient with an online credit card comparison tool.
 In just a few clicks, you can refine your search according to credit card providers and type of credit card, as well as sort the results based on annual income requirements, interest rates, and annual fees.